 - Thinking while listening is weakened.
 The need to concentrate on listening means that your child has limited capacity to think about what he/she is hearing, to connect what is being said to other knowledge, to make inferences, and most importantly to think critically.
 This is called metacognition — the ability to self-correct and analyze while listening or reading.
 Metacognition is a critical learning skill that is the difference between a pass or fail in high school

 - Learning is exhausting.
-If your child is working hard just to understand your words as homeschool teacher, think how exhausting that must be; and all day long.
+If your child is working hard just to understand your words as a homeschool teacher, think how exhausting that must be; and all day long.
 Understandably, this exhaustion factor makes it hard to enjoy learning and difficult to maintain focus.
-Not surprisingly, auditory processing disorder in children is often incorrectly diagnosed as ADD.
+Not surprisingly, children with auditory processing disorder often end up on ADD medicine.

 Auditory Processing and Reading

-Auditory processing disorder also impacts phonological awareness — hearing the individual sounds that make up words — an essential reading skill.
-In fact, the vast majority of reading problems stem from an underlying auditory processing difficulty.
+A major target of our auditory processing disorder homeschool curriculum is reading and reading comprehension.
+APD impacts phonological awareness — hearing the individual sounds that make up words — an essential reading skill.
+In fact, most reading problems stem from an auditory processing difficulty.

 Homeschool reading program